Insurance Claim Medical Certificate - Professional Evidence

 - Clinical opinion on fitness to travel or work (where applicable)

-- Unique verification reference for insurer checks
+- Unique verification reference for insurer verification checks

 Your Insurer's Own Claim Form